mrsasha/reddit_code_challenge/README.md

 ##Simple test of parsing Reddit hierarchical comment data, with some basic tests

-You can run it with `./gradlew clean assemble testDebugUnitTest`
+You can run it with `./gradlew clean testDebugUnitTest assemble`